 - Develop flexibility

 - Improve your stamina

 - Learn about fall prevention

 - Delay progression of disease

 Occupational therapy can help with fine motor skills and writing.
+The skills learned in occupational therapy can help with skills needed to maintain daily life.
+It involves relearning or modifying tasks.
 In addition, modifications to the living environment can assist in enhancing mobility, independence and safety.

 Movement strategy training has been demonstrated in small studies to improve quality of life, walking, balance and overall function, but requires persistent and continuous application in order to maintain benefit.